-Med students are encouraged to join this Path in their M1 year, however you can choose to apply during any year of med school.
+Med students are encouraged to join this Path in their M1 year, however you can choose to apply at the beginning of M3 year.
 Students who sign up for I&E take the Foundation of Innovation seminar series during their M1 year.
 See how the rest of I&E works.

 I & E Electives:

 Before starting M3 year, you will work with the I&E coordinator to determine the best timing for your I&E Branch elective experience:

 Venture Capitalist Elective – assess the commercial viability of a biomedical startup, learn how to invest and learn how to create a business plan.

 Business Development Elective – work with the FFMI Business Development team on various industry/company interactions, jump into idea consultations and learn about managing strategic idea development.

 Student-Led Innovation or Entrepreneurship Elective – design and participate in your own I&E internship/externship, and develop a project with a researcher, faculty, resident or other team member.